cpmarvin/lnetd-ctl/host-encap/README.md

 1000000 is the first available static label on JNP but you can use any label #define MPLS_STATIC_LABEL <X>.
 Future versions will use a bpf map to associate dst ip with different label allowing a programatic way to forward traffic.
 The expectation is in later versions a program will talk with the controller and program the BPF maps.

+To compile the program just make inside the folder.
+Modify enable/disable and add the interface name.
+Change to xdp or xdpoffload if the nic supports it, remember this is a PoC , don't ever use this in production.

 Verification:
 ```
 R5: